sciaio/home-assistant.io/source/_integrations/qnap.markdown

       description: Displays the used space of the volume as a percentage (creates a new entry for each volume).
 {% endconfiguration %}

+### Administrator account
+The user has to be an administrator of qnap in order to properly work

 ### Self-signed certificates

 If your QNAP device uses self-signed certificates, set the `verify_ssl` option to `false`.

+### Two-factor Authentication

+In order to the sensor to work properly the two-factor authentication has to be disabled

 ### QNAP device support: